 How to make corned beef and cabbage in the slow cooker

-Add corned beef, fat side up, to the slow cooker.
+Add the corned beef, fat side up, to the slow cooker.

-Sprinkle the spice packet onto the meat, then some mustard seed, crushed red pepper, dill seed, pepper and fresh garlic.
-Then add bay leaves and onion to bottom of the crock pot along the sides of the brisket, and sprinkle bacon on top of the meat and down the sides.
+Sprinkle the spice packet onto the meat, then some mustard seed, crushed red pepper, dill seed, pepper, and fresh garlic.
+Then add bay leaves and onion to the bottom of the crockpot along the sides of the brisket, and sprinkle bacon on top of the meat and down the sides.

-Pour beer and beef stock in, along the sides of the corned beef.
+Pour the beer and beef stock in, along the sides of the corned beef.

-Cover and cook on high for 6 hours (or on low for 8-9 hours.)
+Cover and cook on high for 6 hours on high (or on low for 8-9 hours.)

 Add your cabbage, carrots, and potatoes after the corned beef has been cooking in the slow cooker on high for 4½ – 5 hours, depending on your preference of doneness.

-All the flavor from the veggies, spices and bacon really make this something special and down right mouth-watering.
+All the flavors from the veggies, spices, beer, beef stock, and bacon really make this something special and downright mouth-watering.

-Something to note… because you’re cooking it on low heat, the corned beef won’t be browned on top.
+Something to note… because you’re cooking it in the slow cooker with moist heat, the corned beef won’t be browned on top.
 To achieve a golden and crispy top, preheat the oven to 450 degrees, and carefully transfer the cooked corned beef to a parchment-lined baking sheet.
-Roast for 4-5 minutes, or until just the way you like it.
+Then roast it for 4-5 minutes, or until it's just the way you like it.

 You can also put the meat under the broiler (6-7 inches away) for 1-2 minutes.
-But for the love – please set a timer!!
+But for the love my friend – please set a timer!
 You’ve come this far so don’t let this masterpiece burn.